core-wg/resource-directory/draft-ietf-core-resource-directory.md

   Format {{RFC6690}}: Sending a Multicast GET to `coap://[MCD1]/.well-known/core?rt=core.rd*`.
 RDs within the multicast scope will answer the query.

+  When answering a link-local multicast request, the RD SHOULD NOT respond with their link-local addresses but use a routable one; otherwise the registrant-ep would later need to pick an explicit base address to avoid the issue of {{linklocal}}.

 As some of the RD addresses obtained by the methods listed here are just (more or less educated) guesses, endpoints MUST make use of any